 VoIP systems are getting more advanced by the day.
 If your service only offers the basics — unlimited calling and SMS — or offers little else, you’re not getting much bang for your buck.
 And if your provider doesn’t offer these features in this day and age, you can definitely find better options.

-How OpenPhone Stacks Up to 3 VoIP Providers
+How OpenPhone stacks up to 3 VoIP systems

 Here’s how OpenPhone compares to three well-known VoIP providers that you may be considering.